paulscherrerinstitute/wica-http/README.md

 # Overview

-This project is intended (eventually) to be a successor to the so-called ch.psi.wica project that will leverage off up-and-coming technologies gaining currency within PSI's Controls Section.
+This project is intended (eventually) to be a successor to PSI's earlier [wica](ch.psi.wica) project that will leverage off up-and-coming technologies gaining currency within PSI's GFA Controls Section.

-More concretely the main changes are as follows:
+More concretely the main technology changes are as follows:

    * Glassfish Application Server -> Spring Boot
    * EPICS JCA/CAJ CA library -> PSI's in-house EPICS CA library